Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 Ticket Cost Breakdown

 When you add the Plus games, you do not choose new numbers.
 Your original 6 Lotto numbers are automatically entered into the Plus 1 and Plus 2 draws.
 Each draw uses a completely independent ball machine, so each result is entirely separate from the others.
-One set of numbers can win in any or all three draws.
+One set of numbers can win in any or all three draws — but each entry is paid for separately, and each carries the same odds.

 Key Differences Between Lotto Plus 1 and Lotto Plus 2